fgianoli/CopernicusGlobalLand/README.md

-# Copernicus Global Land Tools
+# Copernicus Global Land Downloader

 A PyQGIS script to download Copernicus Global Land Products and to resample 333m products to 1Km.